 The Discover Center was built in 2016-2017 and replaced the old Crafts building.

-Camp Okoboji has been blessed with dedicated service by volunteers and staff for all of its 77 years of existence.
+Camp Okoboji has been blessed with dedicated service by volunteers and staff for all of its 79 years of existence.
 The residence on Camp for the full-time Maintenance Position is named the Juhl House (now Solomon) in honor of Mr. Wilbur Juhl, who served as the Camp Manager for 20 years.
 This cabin is now available as a Family Ministry rental.

 Mrs. Dora Seegers was honored in 1974 for her 25 years of service to Camp Okoboji as cook in the Dining Hall Kitchen.

 Ms. Ginny DeWall served Camp Okoboji as the Dining Hall Hostess and Head of Housekeeping, with 48 consecutive summers spent at the Camp.
 Ginny passed away in February of 2004.
 In 1996, the Dining Hall was re-dedicated as the Ginny DeWall Dining Hall in honor of her many years of service.

 Camp Okoboji now has a 9 member Board of Directors, consisting of three pastors, one commissioned minister, and five laypersons.
 Mr. Scott Ebel serves as Chairman of the Board.
 All other members have been elected at the Annual Meeting which is held on the first Saturday after Easter.

 In 1988, the spouses of the board members created the Camp Okoboji Auxiliary.
 The Auxiliary completes several projects each year, with their large fund raising event being the annual Quilt Auction, which began in 1994.

 Ted Wolfram (1940-1943)

 Martin Kallsen (1947-1949)